MozillaReality/unity-webxr-export/docs/publishing.md

 ## Choosing a static web server

 Unless you use your own machines, it is likely you want to use a free hosting service.
 The main limit you'll find with free-hosting are restrictions over file-size, type and bandwidth.
-WebVR exports propietary formats for packaged assets and those can be heavy (from few megabytes to several hundreds).
+WebXR exports propietary formats for packaged assets and those can be heavy (from few megabytes to several hundreds).

-This document assumes you have already exported your game with Unity, targeting WebGL and using the WebVR template that comes with the assets package.
-To know how to export your project for WebVR, please refer to [Setting up a Unity project for WebVR](./project-setup.md).
+This document assumes you have already exported your game with Unity, targeting WebGL and using the WebXR template that comes with the assets package.
+To know how to export your project for WebXR, please refer to [Setting up a Unity project for WebVR](./project-setup.md).

 ### Deploying on GitHub